zzuutt/CustomerBirthDate/readme.md

 # CustomerBirthDate

-Add a short description here.
-You can also add a screenshot if needed.
+Add a date of birth input in customers' forms

 ## Installation

 ### Manually

-* Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is [Put your module name here. ex : TheliaSmarty].
+* Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is CustomerBirthDate.
 * Activate it in your thelia administration panel

 ### Composer